How to set up Zendesk auto assign tickets using sentiment and priority rules

 Method 1: Setting up directly in Zendesk

-Zendesk can handle this workflow using a feature called Intelligent Triage, which is part of that Advanced AI add-on I mentioned.
+Zendesk can handle this workflow using a feature called Intelligent Triage, which is part of the Advanced AI offering.
 The process involves turning the feature on and then building some specific triggers to tell Zendesk what to do.

 Step 1: Turn on intelligent triage for sentiment